The World's First Flourishing Manifesto To Radically Reinvent Work

 • Andy Hilger

-Performance management is at the very heart of the organization, serving as THE vital connection between people and the overarching purpose of the business.
-However, let's face it – it is broken.
+Performance management is at the very heart of the organization, serving as THE vital connection between people and purpose of the business.

 • Only 14% of employees strongly agree that performance reviews inspire them to improve.